|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Carefully wash the mushrooms and trim the stems so they are no longer than 1/4-inch from the mushroom cap.
-Use the stems in another recipe.
+Use the stems in another recipe or compost them.
 You can cut the larger mushrooms in half if you wish, but it is not strictly necessary.

 Add the mushrooms to a large stainless steel stockpot with the lemon juice and cover the mushrooms with fresh water.
 Bring to a boil.